 As the Bureau of Labor Statistics reported in May, employment and the number of open jobs have continued to increase in 2019.
-This job growth trend isn’t expected to change anytime soon either, which means that the thriving labor market is here to stay—for a little while, at least.
+This job growth trend isn’t expected to change anytime soon either.
+This means that the thriving job market is here to stay—for a little while, at least.

 The job market has had ups and downs since organizations started collecting data on it in the early 1900s.
 The unemployment rate has been as low as 1% (during World War I) to as high as 25% (during the Great Depression).
 Right after the Great Recession of 2007, which many of us remember, unemployment peaked at 10%.
 Today, in the tightening labor market, unemployment is at 3.6%.